bioinfo-pf-curie/geniac/utils/docs/install.rst

 *********************

 We describe here how the analysis pipeline can be installed.
-We assume that the pipeline is available from the git repository ``myGitRepo``  at the url ``http://myGitRepoUrl`` and follows the expected organisation (ADD A LINK HERE).
+We assume that the pipeline is available from the git repository ``myGitRepo``  at the url ``http://myGitRepoUrl`` and follows the expected organisation (see :ref:`basic-source-tree`).

 Installation require cmake (version 3.0 or above) and consists of the following sequence.